St Nicholas’ Church, Child Okeford

 The Sanctuary (choir area) and the Pulpit show magnificent craftsmanship in a ‘higher church’ style.
 Its fine organ was installed with close supervision by Sir Arthur Sullivan (of Gilbert and Sullivan fame).
 The choir at the time was the first in any church to be a member of the School of English Church Music and the College medallions are worn to this day.

 Today, the Church continues to play a central role in the local community, and people from all spiritual backgrounds are welcome to attend services and events in the Church.
-Our Ministry Team is led by Rev Fr Darren Darren A’Court and supported by Associate Priest Rev Sheila Thomas and Lay Minister Mrs Sue Le Riche.
+Our Ministry Team is led by Rev. Lydia Cook, and Lay Minister Mrs Sue Le Riche.

 The Church is available to hire for events – please contact the PCC Correspondence Secretary, Ruth Allen: 01258 860068 or the PCC secretary Merlin Lewis: 01258 863800.